-The key points of contact for current graduate students are the Graduate Student Services Advisor, Graduate Advisor, and Advisor to M.S.
-Students listed below.
+The key points of contact for current graduate students are the Graduate Program Coordinator, Graduate Advisor, and Advisor to M.S.
+Students for each area listed below.
 They can be of assistance in degree-related academic matters, as well as non-degree-related matters such as health services, housing, communication deficiencies, and career development.

-Graduate Student Services Advisor: Kim Underhill.
+Graduate Program Coordinator: Kim Underhill.
 E-mail: kim@ece.ucr.edu